wh-alice/mig_visualstudio/vs/deployment/how-to--create-file-associations-for-a-clickonce-application.md

 ---
-title: "How to: Create File Associations For a ClickOnce Application | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Create File Associations For a ClickOnce Application" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"